Navigating the ethical terrain of AI in higher education: Strategies for mitigating bias and promoting fairness

 [28]Le-Nguyen HT, Tran TT.
 Generative AI in Terms of Its Ethical Problems for Both Teachers and Learners: Striking a Balance.
 In: Generative AI in Teaching and Learning.
 IGI Global; 2023. pp. 144-173.

-[29] Schwartz R, Vassilev A, Greene K, et al. Towards a standard for identifying and managing bias in artificial intelligence.
-NIST special publication; 2022.
+[29]Schwartz R, Vassilev A, Greene K, et al. Towards a Standard for Identifying and Managing Bias in Artificial Intelligence.
+NIST Special Publication; 2022.

-[30] Hersh RH, Merrow J. Declining by degrees: Higher education at risk.
+[30]Hersh RH, Merrow J. Declining by Degrees: Higher Education at Risk.
 St. Martin’s Press; 2015.

-[31] Mashhadi A, Zolyomi A, Quedado J. A Case Study of Integrating Fairness Visualization Tools in Machine Learning Education.
-In: Proceedings of the CHI Conference on Human Factors in Computing Systems Extended Abstracts. doi: 10.1145/3491101.3503568
+[31]Mashhadi A, Zolyomi A, Quedado J. A Case Study of Integrating Fairness Visualization Tools in Machine Learning Education.
+In: Proceedings of the CHI Conference on Human Factors in Computing Systems Extended Abstracts; 29 April-5 May 2022; New Orleans, LA, USA. pp. 1-7. doi: 10.1145/3491101.3503568

-[32] Islam SR, Russell I, Eberle W, et al. Incorporating the Concepts of Fairness and Bias into an Undergraduate Computer Science Course to Promote Fair Automated Decision Systems.
-In: Proceedings of the 53rd ACM Technical Symposium on Computer Science Education V2. pp. 1075-1075. doi: 10.1145/3478432.3499043
+[32]Islam SR, Russell I, Eberle W, et al. Incorporating the Concepts of Fairness and Bias into an Undergraduate Computer Science Course to Promote Fair Automated Decision Systems.
+In: Proceedings of the 53rd ACM Technical Symposium on Computer Science Education V2; 2-5 March 2022; Providence, RI, USA. pp. 1075-1075. doi: 10.1145/3478432.3499043

 [33]Borenstein J, Howard A. Emerging challenges in AI and the need for AI ethics education.
 AI and Ethics.
 2020; 1(1): 61-65. doi: 10.1007/s43681-020-00002-7

-[34] Aleven V, Baraniuk R, Brunskill E, et al. Towards the Future of AI-Augmented Human Tutoring in Math Learning.
+[34]Aleven V, Baraniuk R, Brunskill E, et al. Towards the Future of AI-Augmented Human Tutoring in Math Learning.
 In: International Conference on Artificial Intelligence in Education.
-Cham: Springer Nature Switzerland; 2023. pp. 26-31.
+Springer Nature Switzerland; 2023. pp. 26-31.

 [35]Giani MS, Walling D. Will I Get In?
 Using Predictive Analytics to Develop Student-Facing Tools to Estimate University Admissions Decisions.
 Journal of College Access.
 2020; 5(1): 4.